monkonius/animate/README.md

     .order_by('-like_count')
 )
 ```
+The web app's stylesheets can also be found in the static folder.
+Sass is used as a CSS preprocessor for its features such as nesting, variables, and mixins, among others.
+The `styles.scss` file is then compiled into regular CSS `styles.css` in order to link it to the HTML.
 ## Installation:
 Clone the repository, create and activate a virtual environment, and install the necessary packages from the requirements file.
 ```